 Solution

 Many modern BI platforms incorporate automation and machine learning tools powered by artificial intelligence to enhance the efficiency of data analysis.
-Typically, automation has numerous benefits to offer — from reducing human errors to identifying patterns and trends within large datasets.
+As such, you can streamline the accuracy of analytics and simply identify hidden patterns and trends within large datasets.

 Discover more on how AI Can Bring Innovation to Your Business